forc-db/ForC/how_to/edit_the_data_(overview).md

 ## Setting up to edit ForC on your desktop

-1. Create a new branch in Github in the [ForC](https://github.com/forc-db/ForC/tree/master/data) repository with your username as the branch name.
+1. Download the [Github desktop application](https://desktop.github.com/) and create a new branch in Github in the [ForC](https://github.com/forc-db/ForC/tree/master/data) repository with your username as the branch name.
 This allows you to edit the data on your own, and then when you’re finished, a moderator will review the changes you’ve made before they are merged with the data in the master branch.

+    a.
+Navigate to the "Current branch" dropdown menu in the desktop app and select "New branch."
+Enter in your username and select "Publish branch."

 2. Clone the ForC repository to your desktop (e.g., using GitHub Desktop application).
 Instructions on cloning repositories are [here](https://help.github.com/desktop/guides/contributing-to-projects/cloning-a-repository-from-github-to-github-desktop/).
 This gives you local copies of the folders and associated files.